Tuttotorna/lon-mirror/README.md

 A non-human time coordinate advancing **only when structure changes**.

+τ is not wall-clock time and not duration.

 ---

 ## 10. Structural Compatibility — SCI

-Measures whether measured structures can coexist **without contradiction**.
+Measures whether measured structures can coexist **without contradiction or loss**.

+SCI operates on OMNIA outputs, not on raw data.

 ---